Election deniers are winning political nominations across the country - KESQ

 In court filings, Oliver said other New Mexico counties may choose to balk at certifying their results in the days ahead, citing a “statewide attempt to influence other county canvassing boards.”

-Friday is the deadline for counties to sign off on the primary results.
-Alex Curtas, the top spokesman for the secretary of state’s office, said Oliver is moving quickly because state officials fear a broader rebellion.
+Alex Curtas, the top spokesman for the secretary of state’s office, said Oliver moved quickly in order to avert a potential broader rebellion.

-“One of the biggest concerns is that this will spread to different counties and different states and have this become part of the national trend that we’ve seen since 2020 to deny the election with no proof,” Curtas said.
+“One of the biggest concerns is that this will spread to different counties and different states and have this become part of the national trend that we’ve seen since 2020 to deny the election with no proof,” Curtas told CNN earlier Wednesday.

 “There are ramifications of this for people’s safety, the potential disenfranchisement of voters and the overall degradation of trust in our system of government and elections.”